-But inevitably a metric that is so simple and concise has some constraints.
-For one, it is only a snapshot at a point in time.
-That means it cannot look forward to allow for companies’ carbon-reduction plans.
-For instance, it penalizes big users of fossil-fuel energy such as utilities, even if they have a well-considered strategy to transition to renewable energy sources.
+Inevitably, a metric that is so simple and concise has some constraints.
+For one, it is only a snapshot in time.
+That means it can’t look forward to allow for companies’ carbon-reduction plans.
+For instance, it penalizes heavy users of fossil-fuel energy such as utilities, even if they have a well-considered strategy to transition to renewable energy sources.

 Secondly, it cannot capture the nuances of carbon use.
 The GHG Protocol distinguishes between direct (Scope 1) and indirect sources of carbon emissions (Scopes 2 and 3).
-The distinctions depend on whether a company emits the carbon itself as an intrinsic part of its business (for example, manufacturing), or as a user of energy (heating or cooling), or further up or down the chain (business travel, supply chain and distribution).
+The distinctions depend on whether a company emits the carbon itself as an intrinsic part of its business (such as manufacturing) or as a user of energy (heating or cooling) or further up or down the supply chain (distribution or business travel).
 Providers of conventional climate data and metrics can reliably measure Scope 1 and 2 emissions but are only starting the complex task of factoring in Scope 3.

-Lastly, existing carbon intensity reporting tools do not differentiate between carbon footprints from conventional bonds and those from green bonds or other ESG bond structures.
-These structures raise capital either for specific green projects via a green bond issue, or to support firm-wide carbon-use reduction via key performance indicator (KPI) linked bonds.
+Lastly, existing carbon intensity reporting tools do not differentiate between carbon footprints from conventional bonds and those from green bonds or other ESG-labeled bonds.
+These structures raise capital either for specific green projects via a green bond issue, or to support firm-wide carbon-use reduction via sustainability-linked bonds targeting key performance indicators (KPIs).